 4PL partners should also value-add to the business by offering innovation and continuous improvement across the entire supply chain, through use of sophisticated data analysis, robotics or other technological enhancements, such as vehicle tracking.
 This is commonly known as the ‘control tower’ view that enables the 4PL and their client to see deeply into the business and direct all aspects of the supply chain.
 A control tower approach gives both partners an additional level of agility and the ability to react at speed to both problems and opportunities as they emerge across the supply chain. efm is an agile 4PL partner that leverages real-time supply chain data to ensure prompt and proactive attention is focused on potential bottlenecks and breakdowns before they happen.
 Deploying the right technologies into your supply chain oversight matrix provides cost savings and enhances sustainability.

-A significant advantage of a 4PL entity like efm is the company’s independence.
 A strong 4PL has the ability to find the right transport solution, at the right time, at the right cost to keep freight moving in the right direction.
 This means that if a high-value, low-volume component is needed quickly along a non-standard route, a 4PL partner will provide a cost-effective solution because it is not dependent on only one or two contracted carriers.
 A 4PL logistics entity can provide bespoke solutions that guarantee an unbroken supply chain and end-user satisfaction, even in difficult circumstances and in short timeframes.

 5PL for extreme complexity